Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • cessation of cardiac activity.

-Most often, she overtakes active men who do not complain about their health.
-The cause of VKS is a violation of the heart rhythm: the contraction of myocardial fibers occurs chaotically, out of order, the heart rate per minute is more than three hundred.
+Most often, it overtakes active men who do not complain about their health.
+The cause of VCS is a violation of the heart rhythm: the contraction of myocardial fibers occurs chaotically, out of order, the heart rate per minute is more than three hundred.

-It is rarely possible to save a person in such a state.
-Even with the timely implementation of all possible resuscitation procedures, death occurs in four cases out of five.
+It is rarely possible to save a person in such a condition.
+Even with timely implementation of all possible resuscitation procedures, death occurs in four out of five cases.

-If heart failure syndrome occurs against the background of acute myocardial ischemia, it is manifested by cardiac asthma or pulmonary edema.
+If heart failure syndrome occurs against the background of acute myocardial ischemia, it manifests itself as cardiac asthma or pulmonary edema.

-A person with any acute form of ischemic disease needs emergency help.
-For resuscitation, such means are used as:
+A person with any acute form of ischemic disease needs emergency care.
+For resuscitation, the following means are used:

 • thrombolytics;

-People who die suddenly sometimes do not have clear signs of an approaching death.
-But you should know that it is extremely rare for a person to instantly die without any pathology in the cardiovascular system.
+People who die suddenly sometimes have no obvious signs of impending death.
+But you should know that it is extremely rare that a person dies instantly without any pathology in the cardiovascular system.
 This means that you can and should carefully focus on your unhealthy feelings.
-First of all, this applies to those who have suffered a myocardial infarction.
+This primarily applies to those who have suffered a myocardial infarction.

 In the process of studying cases of VS, it was found that almost half of the patients had clear signs of its approach several hours before death.
 This means that they had the opportunity to avoid tragedy with timely examination and treatment.

-Another risk group is patients with myocardial ischemia who do not have pain or other symptoms of the disease, or they are extremely weak.
-For this reason, people do not undergo the necessary examination and treatment.
-Death in this case occurs due to a serious violation of the heart rhythm.
+Another risk group is patients with myocardial ischemia who do not have pain or other symptoms of the disease or are extremely mild.
+For this reason, people do not undergo the necessary examination and do not receive treatment.
+Death in this case occurs due to a serious heart rhythm disorder.

-The third group of persons at risk of VKS is patients in whom it is not possible to detect acute myocardial disturbance in any way.
-Here we can only hope for emergency medical assistance, since it is not possible to predict sudden death in this case.
+The third group of people at risk of VCS are patients in whom it is not possible to identify acute myocardial disorders in any way.
+Here we can only hope for emergency medical care, since it is not possible to predict sudden death in this case.

-Death with coronary heart disease occurs quite often due to insufficient seriousness in the treatment of the disease.
-For the prevention of VS, doctors are obliged to inform patients about the possible threatening consequences of their illness.
-In general, the signs of sudden death appear quite often.
-It is important not to leave them unattended so as not to become a victim of your own indifference to your health.
+Death from coronary heart disease occurs quite often due to a lack of seriousness in treating the disease.
+To prevent VS, doctors are required to inform patients about the possible threatening consequences of their illness.
+In general, signs of sudden death appear quite often.
+It is important not to ignore them, so as not to become a victim of your own indifference to your health.

 • do not stop taking medications prescribed by your doctor;

-• in stressful situations, go to an appointment with a psychotherapist;
+• in stressful situations, go to see a psychotherapist;

 • regularly monitor blood pressure;